 All these methods are effective.
 However, there is no proof any one method is the best.
 It is my opinion that each person learns differently, and so at the end of the day what works for me might not necessarily work for you.

-The four foundational skills of learning a language (speaking, writing, reading and listening) can only be achieved when you listen a lot, speak a lot, write a lot and read a lot.
+The four foundational skills of learning a language (speaking, writing, reading, and listening) can only be achieved when you listen a lot, speak a lot, write a lot, and read a lot.
 That’s a given.
-The question therefore has to be what do you do to incorporate all four foundational skills to learn a language, and more specifically, Spanish.
+The question, therefore, has to be what do you do to incorporate all four foundational skills to learn a language like Spanish.

 Of course, simply being immersed in the culture, while it will definitely force you to speak the language and understand the culture better, may not help you to master the grammatical component of the language.
 Therefore, I am going to give you a combination of methods in answer to the question, “What is the best way to learn Spanish,” with the caveat of what I said earlier.

 Here then are suggestions (which you could call the Best Way to Learn Spanish) that hopefully, will assist you, regardless of your learning style.

 Listening to Spanish